 Long known by locals as “Antique Row,” this vibrant community adjacent to downtown Orlando has enjoyed a cultural renaissance in recent years.
 New eateries and nightlife have transformed it into one of the destination’s trendiest areas — and it now has even more for shoppers.

-Yes, you’ll still find some of Orlando’s best antiques and vintage merchandise, including Retromended, 1618 Something Different, Rock ‘n’ Roll Heaven and Blackbird Vintage Music.
-But it also has much for those with modern tastes at jewelers, gift shops and clothiers, as well as fitness and beauty providers.
+You’ll still find some of Orlando’s best antiques and vintage merchandise, including 1618 Something Different, Rock ‘n’ Roll Heaven and Blackbird Vintage Music.
+But it also has much for modern tastes at jewelers, gift shops and clothiers, as well as fitness and beauty providers.

 Learn more: Winter Garden